datmemerboi/TDC/README.md

 - CSV <--> JSON

 **Note**

-*data.json* is empty, which will crash the application on View / Search / Update.
-You can add data first and then view.
+Empty *data.json* will **NOT** crash the application.
+You can add data first and then check the View functionality.

 If you have pre-existing data, copy the file to */data* and run `node CSVtoJSON.js `*filename*` data.json`.
 Else, run `node CSVtoJSON.js` to use the dummy data from *data/data.csv*.

 **Run**

-Windows system: `node setup.js` and `node server.js` Other platforms: `npm install` and `nodemon server.js`
+Windows system: `node setup.js` and `node server.js`

+Other platforms: `npm install` and `nodemon server.js`